How to Pay for College Tuition: Top 6 Ways

 Tip: Chances are you’ll qualify for more state scholarships than national ones.
 Look at local organizations and institutions or talk with your guidance counselor about how to go to college for free even if you don’t have a stellar performance to back you, and what’s available in your area.
 You can also research online.

 State grants are also worth applying to, especially if you want to maximize your chance of receiving a full aid package.
-While grants on the state level can be more competitive (they usually require that you have a minimum GPA), there tends to be a greater pool of aid money for college available to those who apply on a local scale.
+While grants on the state level can be more competitive (they usually require that you have a minimum GPA), there tends to be a greater pool of financial aid money for school available to those who apply on a local scale.
+Reach out to your state grant agency to learn more.

 Tip: State grants typically require that you fill out an additional form to FAFSA, so make sure you do your research about how to apply so you can access the right grants.
-For example, in order to complete the process to apply for a Cal Grant you’d need to fill out the CADAA.
+For example, in order to complete the process to apply for a Cal Grant you’d need to fill out the California Dream Act Application.

 5. Official benefactors